Kilimanjaro Christian Medical Centre

 Kilimanjaro Clinical Research Institute

 KCMC has tried twice to implement electronic health records (EHRs).
 Initially this was done by purchasing a pre-built system through a vendor which failed implementation.
 A second attempt was made by hiring a service to build a custom EHR system.
 This second implementation was discontinued when it was realized that it would take years to develop a hospital-wide EHR.
-This is not a unique scenario; hospitals in the developing world have struggled to automate their medical records with few viable EHR options.
+This is not a unique scenario; hospitals in the broader global market have struggled to automate their medical records with few viable EHR options.
 KCMC contacted eHealth Records International (EHRI) in the Fall of 2015 to investigate the viability of implementing HarmoniMD as the hospital’s electronic health record system.
 This project would encompass the creation of a facility-wide records system including Laboratory, Imaging, Pharmacy, Inpatient, Clinic and Research Departments.

 In February of 2016, Ann Dannelly, VP of International Operations, left for KCMC with 200 pounds of hardware including a pre-loaded server, wireless access points, 30 tablets, scanners, card and label printers.
 These were purchased in the United States to save the hospital money due to inflated pricing of IT equipment in Tanzania.